 Representing the Confederation, the State Secretariat for Education, Research and Innovation (SERI) within the Federal Department of Economic Affairs, Education and Research (EAER) is the federal government's specialised agency for national and international matters concerning education, research and innovation policy.
 SERI is responsible for regulating and co-funding the Vocational Education and Training (VET) and Professional Education (PE) sectors, for example by defining the duration of the programmes and guaranteeing the national recognition of qualifications.
 At the EAER there is also the Swiss Federal Institute for Vocational Education and Training (SFIVET), an administrative unit, responsible for basic and continuing trainers for teachers, trainers, instructors and examiners working in the VET- or PE-sector.
 SFIVET is also involved in research, studies, pilot projects and the provision of services.

 The cantons are generally responsible for education and training in Switzerland.
-The Swiss Conference of Cantonal Ministers of Education (EDK) consolidates and represents the inter-cantonal cooperation at national level.
+The Swiss Conference of Cantonal Ministers of Education (EDK) consolidates and reinforces the inter-cantonal cooperation at national level.
 There are 26 cantonal VET offices responsible for implementing VET at cantonal level.
 VET offices coordinate their activities through the Swiss Conference of VET Offices (SBBK), a specialised conference of the Swiss Conference of Cantonal Ministers of Education (EDK).
 The cantons are responsible for vocational, educational and career guidance service and provide information and advice to both young people and adults.
-They also run vocational schools, which offer classroom instruction for both dual-track (i.e. combined work and school) and school-based (i.e. full-time classroom instruction, no apprenticeship) VET programmes.
+They also run vocational schools, which offer classroom instruction during VET programmes.
 In addition, vocational schools prepare learners for the Federal Vocational Baccalaureate Examination.

 The public-private partnership (PPP) between the confederation, the cantons, and the professional organisations representing Swiss VPET takes place at three levels: steering, learning environment and enforcement.

-- At the steering level, the PPP is conducted based on the principles of consensus.
+- At the steering level, the PPP follows the principles of consensus.
 The commission of VPET and other topic-related extra-parliamentary commissions represent the PPP.
 It monitors the development and enactment of VET ordinances, the execution of provisions and the approval of pilot studies in VET.
-Also, the PPP is in charge of steering-level decisions concerning intercantonal courses for examiners, course offers for examination experts and the composition of extra-parliamentary commissions.
+Also, the PPP is in charge of steering-level decisions concerning courses for examiners, course offers for examination experts and the composition of extra-parliamentary commissions.

 - At the learning environment and enforcement level, including implementation, the PPP involves the validation of non-formal learning, the granting of accreditations for different VET programmes in vocational schools, conducting qualification procedures, the involvement of vocational schools in branch courses, equality for VET professionals, and cooperation between the three learning places (VET-schools, branch courses and companies).